Dr. Karen E. Hodges Professor, Conservation Biology

 Undergraduate students

-I anticipate being able to support multiple honours projects for Sept 2024-April 2025.
+I anticipate being able to support 1-3 honours projects per year.
 Please contact me as soon as possible to discuss these opportunities.

 Field or lab assistants.
 Undergraduate students are regularly hired as field or lab assistants to support the graduate students’ field projects.
 People hired directly as field assistants do not undertake their own research projects, but they do work closely with other researchers and will learn field and research skills.
 Most of these positions require people who are comfortable working outside in rugged and remote areas for extended lengths of time.